Josef Friedrich Wilhelm, Prince of Hohenzollern-Hechingen: Life

 Although the prince intended to always appear as a friendly father-figure for his people, he was relentless in conflicts with his subjects and was always distrustful of his potential successors.
 On 9 April 1798, Josef died after 48 years of reigning.

 Because he had no male successors, the crown passed to his nephew Hermann.

 Issue

-Josef Friedrich Wilhelm and his second wife Countess Maria Theresia of Waldburg-Zeil zu Wurzach had six children:
+Josef Friedrich Wilhelm and his second wife Countess Maria Theresia of Waldburg-Zeil zu Wurzach had six children, of which only the youngest daughter grew past childhood :